 1. Be open to new challenges

-The next day, I put on my old trainers, and I joined the first session.
-In the beginning, I was concerned as it was my first attempt, and wasn’t sure how it would go.
+I put on my old trainers the next day, and I joined the first session.
+In the beginning, I was concerned as it was my first attempt, and I wasn’t sure how it would go.
 Unexpectedly, I met wonderful people who made me feel comfortable from the first moment.
 If I remember correctly, I ran for a minute and felt exhausted!
 I couldn’t breathe, and my legs were really struggling!
-However, I insisted and had a good time with the group, so I said to myself, “Let’s try it again”!
-When I went back home, I felt euphoria, so, I immediately forgot the fatigue.
+However, I insisted and had a good time with the group, so I said, “Let’s try it again”!
+When I returned home, I felt euphoria, so I immediately forgot the fatigue.
 It was then that running made me realise that it doesn’t hurt to be open to new challenges or the unknown!

 2. Don’t compare yourself with others

-I used to believe that running is a lonely sport.
-However, my mind changed when I tried it, especially because I had people to push and encourage me to do my best.
-Many times, I caught myself saying that it could be impossible for me to achieve 5 km, but my coach and all the group members made it possible and simple, and so, I managed to get over it.
+I used to believe that running was a lonely sport.
+However, my mind changed when I tried it, mainly because I had people to push and encourage me to do my best.
+I often said that it could be impossible for me to achieve 5 km, but my coach and all the group members made it possible and simple, so I managed to get over it.
 As I said before, I wasn’t a fit person, and I never thought I could go running in extreme conditions or early in the morning.
-However, this also changed because I was a group member, and that made it more fun!
-Life looks like running; thereare times you need someone to push you, and that’s ok!
+However, this also changed because I was a group member, which made it more fun!
+Life looks like running; there are times you need someone to push you, and that’s ok!

 4. We are strong enough to achieve our goal

-For almost 7 months my goal was to run 5km without a stop, and it seemed so hard.
-Then I was also trying to improve my speed, and there were times that my heart rate was increasing and I felt that I couldn’t breathe.
-It would be easy to give up in those times, but I was concentrating on my breaths, and I was going for the extra mile without a second thought.
+For almost seven months, my goal was to run 5km without a stop, and it seemed so hard.
+Then, I was also trying to improve my speed, and there were times when my heart rate was increasing, and I felt that I couldn’t breathe.
+It would be easy to give up at those times, but I was concentrating on my breaths, and I was going for the extra mile without a second thought.
 As a result, I achieved 10 km and improved my speed.
-It’s amazing how strong we are and what we can achieve if we concentrate on our goal!
+It’s amazing how strong we are and what we can achieve if we concentrate on our goals!

 5. It’s never late to start a new hobby